 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 Many of these men came back to the camp from the work details and died.
 The death rate among the POWs reached 50 men dying a day.

-After arriving in the camp, near the end of May, Kitch was one of the POWs who returned to Bataan to collect scrap metal.
+After arriving at the camp, near the end of May, Kitch was one of the POWs who returned to Bataan to collect scrap metal.
 On the detail, Kitch drove a truck with scrap metal to Manila.
-The detail had many names but officially known as the Calacoon Detail.
+The detail had many names but was officially known as the Calacoon Detail.